shotover/shotover-proxy/docs/src/user-guide/hot_reload.md

   --hotreload-socket /tmp/shotover.sock
 ```

-The new instance will:
-1. Connect to the existing instance via `/tmp/shotover.sock`
-2. Request and receive the listening socket file descriptors
-3. Begin accepting new connections immediately
-4. Request the original instance to shut down gracefully
-5. Take over as the primary instance
+## Considerations

-### State
+### Connection State

-**Connection State**: Each Shotover connection handler maintains its own state.
-When connections are drained during shutdown:
-- Connection handler state (such as pending request tracking) is lost when the connection closes
-- Clients must re-establish connections to the new instance
-- The new instance starts with fresh transform chains and their own internal state

-**No Session Transfer**: Hot reload transfers listening sockets only, not active connections or session state.
-Existing connections remain with the original instance until they are drained.
+Hot reload only transfers listening sockets, not active connections or session state.
+Existing connections remain with the original instance until drained.
+When connections are closed during shutdown, clients must reconnect to the new instance.

 ### Shutdown Duration

-**Connection Volume**: The gradual shutdown duration should be tuned based on your connection volume and client behavior:
+Tune the shutdown duration based on your connection volume and client behavior.
+The default is 60 seconds.

-- **Too Short**: Aggressive connection draining may cause connection churn and reconnection storms
+- **Too short**: May cause connection churn and reconnection storms if too many clients try to reconnect simultaneously
-- **Too Long**: Extended shutdown means the original instance consumes resources longer
+- **Too long**: The original instance consumes resources longer than necessary

-**Client Reconnection**: Clients must handle connection closures gracefully:
+Clients must handle connection closures gracefully with retry logic.
-- Implement connection retry logic

 ## Failure Modes

-### Hot Reload Failure

 If the hot reload process fails (e.g., socket connection timeout, file descriptor transfer error):
-- The new instance will exit with an error
+- The new instance exits with an error
 - The original instance remains running and unaffected
 - No connections are disrupted
-- You can retry the hot reload after investigating the failure
+- Retry the hot reload after investigating the failure

-### Original Instance Unavailable

-If the original instance has crashed or is no longer running when you attempt a hot reload:
+If the original instance has crashed or is no longer running:
 - The Unix socket will not exist or will not respond
-- The new instance will detect this and start normally by binding to the configured ports
+- The new instance detects this and starts normally by binding to the configured ports
-- No hot reload occurs - this is a standard startup
+- This is a standard startup, not a hot reload

 ## Limitations

-- **Linux Only**: Hot reload uses Unix domain sockets with the SEQPACKET socket type.
-This socket type, combined with Unix-specific file descriptor passing via SCM_RIGHTS ancillary data.
-It might be possible to adapt the underlying FD passing mechanism for other unixes but requires further investigation.
-It is not at all supported on Windows.
+- Linux Only: Hot reload uses Unix domain sockets with the SEQPACKET socket type and file descriptor passing via SCM_RIGHTS.
+It might be possible to adapt this for other Unix systems but requires further investigation.
+Windows is not supported.

-- **Same Host Only**: File descriptor transfer only works between processes on the same host.
-Hot reload cannot transfer listeners across network boundaries.
+- Same Host Only: File descriptor transfer only works between processes on the same host.
+You cannot hot reload across network boundaries.